According to the British Association of Dermatologists, it’s totally normal to lose 30 to 150 hairs per day as part of our normal hair cycle.

 If you love a good top knot, you could unknowingly be causing more hair shedding.
 Tight hairstyles like buns, ponytails, and braids put stress on your locks, which can cause breakage and hair shedding.

-To keep hair from falling out, loosen up your favourite hairstyles and use Hair Rings, which are a more gentle alternative to traditional hair elastics.
+To keep hair from falling out, loosen up your favorite hairstyles and use Hair Rings, which are a more gentle alternative to traditional hair elastics.

 How to Stop Hair Falling Out Tip #6: Upgrade Your Cleansing Routine

 The shower is the perfect time to add a little nourishment back into your hair.
 Why?
 Because nourished hair is stronger, which makes it less likely to break and cause hair shedding.
-Hair Growth & Repair Shampoo & Conditioner are formulated with microproteins that actually reconstruct hair, leaving it stronger and healthier with each wash (Pssst!
-We also have a version for men!).
+Grow Perfect™ Duo shampoo and conditioner are formulated with clinically proven Anagain™ and rosemary oil that have been shown to extend the growth phase of the hair while reducing the shedding phase, effectively leading to improved hair growth and denser hair in as little as three months.

 And of course, always following shampoo with conditioner is key.
 While our shampoo is formulated to cleanse hair without stripping it, it’s still important to hydrate hair after each wash with a high-quality conditioner.
 Hydrated hair is healthy hair, so make sure to use conditioner to prevent hair shedding.